Office of Tourism

 Fax: (516) 393-0075

 We invite you to share our heritage by visiting the more than 25 museums and historical sites located in Hempstead Town.
 The Cradle of Aviation Museum, a state-of-the-art facility with a collection of more than 70 aircraft and spacecraft, immerses visitors in the history of aviation.
 Our historical societies take you back in history with their ever-changing displays.
 The Town of Hempstead offers some of the finest wildlife and nature areas in the country.
-Nature lovers and bird watchers can enjoy our nationally declared Arboretum and Bird Sanctuary, hiking trails and nature preserves.
+Nature lovers and bird watchers can enjoy our nationally declared Arboretum and Bird Sanctuary, hiking trails and nature preserves including the Lido Beach Passive Nature Area.
 Our commitment to preserving the beauty of Hempstead is also evident in our almost 1,400 acres of parkland.
-Visit Long Island's newest and most innovative environmental recreation facility, Norman J. Levy Park and Preserve.
-The park features an array of wildlife, walking trails and breathtaking views of Long Island and the New York City skyline.
+Be sure to visit Long Island's most innovative environmental recreation facility, Norman J. Levy Park and Preserve, which features an array of wildlife, walking trails and breathtaking views of Long Island and the New York City skyline.

 Recreational activities are readily available in the Town of Hempstead.
 We have some of the finest golf courses in the nation.
-Hempstead offers the best in shopping, including The Mall at the Source and Roosevelt Field.
-We proudly offer professional sports teams, including the New York Islanders (hockey) and the Long Island Lizards (men's outdoor lacrosse).
+Hempstead offers the best in shopping, including Roosevelt Field and The Gallery at Westbury Plaza.
+We proudly offer professional sports teams, including the Long Island Lizards (men's outdoor lacrosse) and Long Island Nets (men's basketball).
 Hempstead Town is also host to thoroughbred racing at Belmont Park, the site of the third and most elusive jewel of the Triple Crown, the Belmont Stakes.

 Perhaps Hempstead's greatest resource is its proximity to the Atlantic Ocean.
 Among the miles of pristine beaches in the Town of Hempstead lies the famous Jones Beach, where you can enjoy a wide range of activities.
 Stroll the boardwalk, bask in the sun or take a dip in the ocean.
 From paddleball and shuffleboard to volleyball and basketball, Jones Beach offers something for everyone.
 In addition to the beaches, an abundance of navigable inland waterways makes Hempstead Town a true haven for recreational boating, affording an opportunity to enjoy the pleasures of power boating, sailing, fishing and a wealth of other marine activities.